-Architectural Engineering (AE) deals with integrated design, construction and operation of buildings.
-It includes all engineering aspects related to the built environment - structures, mechanical systems (HVAC), electrical/lighting systems, building envelope, construction, indoor environment - and is therefore related to multi-disciplinary research and education.
+Architectural Engineering (ArchE) deals with integrated design, construction and operation of buildings.
+It includes all engineering aspects related to the built environment: building envelope, mechanical systems (HVAC), electrical systems, lighting systems, construction, indoor environmental quality and human comfort- and is therefore related to multi-disciplinary research and education.

-The Faculty members of Architectural Engineering (in collaboration with the HVAC Group in ME) are dedicated to research and teaching.
-A sub-area of Architectural Engineering focuses on Building Science and design of energy-efficient buildings.
-Specific topics of research include: thermal and visual comfort, indoor air quality and ventilation, innovative building envelopes, daylighting and electric lighting design & control, energy-efficient HVAC design, intelligent buildings, thermal/energy studies, passive/active solar technologies (photovoltaic panels, solar collectors), building modeling & simulation, and sustainable architecture and green building design.
-Visit the Architectural Engineering Research Facilities.
+The faculty members of Architectural Engineering are dedicated to research and teaching, with focus on Building Science and design/operation of energy-efficient buildings.
+Specific topics of research include: thermal and visual comfort, indoor air quality and ventilation, innovative building envelopes, daylighting and electric lighting design & control, energy-efficient equipment, HVAC system design and control, smart buildings, passive/active solar energy technologies, building energy modeling and simulation, and sustainable/green building design.

 Professors Thanos Tzempelikos, Panagiota Karava and Jim Braun from CE, together with Prof. Patricia Davies (ME) and Prof. Robert Proctor (PSYCH) formed a Purdue team that received one of the six grants awarded from the new Pillars of Sustainable Education program.

 Assistant Professor Ming Qu served on the solar application jury at the Solar Decathlon China, co-hosted by the National Energy Administration of China and U.S. Department of Energy.

 Panagiota Karava, assistant professor of civil engineering, is among the Purdue researchers exploring ways to significantly reduce energy consumption by incorporating innovative strategies into the design and operation of new buildings, optimally linked with smart grids.

 March 28, 2013